A FAST SEO E-COMMERCE WEBSITE STRATEGY USING AFTERPAY

 See the ranking improvement in <1 month for the keyphrase, “hand sanitiser afterpay”

 Yes & No. No it is not easy to be on the front page for the most competitive keywords and hence this article.
-See the domain rating as measured by ahrefs of the top 5 results for “hand sanitiser”.
+See the domain rating below as measured by ahrefs of the top 5 results for “hand sanitiser”.
 This rating is out of 100 all of these scores are epic.
-Our site has only a 10/100 DR
+Our site has only a 10/100 DRLooking past the DR.

 DR is not everything.
 Working to these sites disadvantage is the number of pages which their DR is shared over.
 A more telling metric to focus on is the UR (URL Rating) which comes from the internal linking structure and from external websites which deep-link.
 Deep-linking is a very effective way to pump up the UR.

-Yes, it is easier than highly competitive variants of Google such as the .com and .co.uk where there is stronger competition to be on the front page.
+ccTLD SEO in Google.com.au is easier than highly competitive variants of Google such as the .com and .co.uk where there is a stronger competition to be on the front page.

 Ecommerce SEO specialists